osulpis/academic-kickstart/content/home/slider.md

 # Slides.
 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
-  title = "Welcome!"
-  content = "I am a postdoctoral researcher in Marine Biogeochemistry." align = "center"  # Choose `center`, `left`, or `right`.
+  title = "The World’s Seafloor Is Rapidly Dissolving, Here’s Why" content = "Climate change doesn’t just hit our atmosphere, it’s also making parts of our ocean floor disappear." align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).